Semester grades are posted at 5 pm the Friday after finals week on WebExpress for student viewing.

 Redefining Your Relationship: Welcoming Your Student Home

-Welcoming your student home at break can mean renegotiating your relationship and expectations.
+Welcoming your student home can mean renegotiating your relationship and expectations.
 Disagreements over curfews, chores and finances can make the visit tense at times.
 But establishing boundaries can go hand-in-hand with bonding as both you and your student redefine your roles in the relationship.
 The following suggestions may help along the way.

 Take pride in your student by noticing the ways he/she has grown in the past few months.
-Though sometimes subtle, the changes may include a sense of newfound confidence and/or responsibility, an ability to multi-task, as well as a dedicated focus to academics.
+Though sometimes subtle, the changes may include a sense of newfound confidence and responsibility, an ability to multi-task, as well as a dedicated focus to academics.

-Before asking questions, consider how you might respond if your student is forthright in discussing his/her experiences with alcohol and/or sexual activity.
+Before asking questions, consider how you might respond if your student is forthright in discussing experiences with alcohol and/or sexual activity.
 While these topics can be challenging to discuss, your student is expressing trust in being willing to talk with you about these issues.

 Discuss money issues openly and clearly with your student by communicating which expenses you will and won't cover over the break.